lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 It provides convenient and easy to use tools to plot 1- and 2-dimensional histograms to explore their apparent magnitude and color distributions.

 For the retrieval of the required data, this "How to" uses the Astronomy Data Query Language (ADQL), which is similar to SQL (Structured Query Language).
-This option in the Portal aspect of the Rubin Science Platform is selected by clicking on "Edit ADQL" in the upper right-hand side of the Portal landing page.
+The option to use the ADQL in the Portal aspect of the Rubin Science Platform is selected by clicking on "Edit ADQL" in the upper right-hand side of the Portal landing page.

 For more information about the DP0.2 catalogs, tables, and columns, visit the DP0.2 Data Products Definition Document (DPDD) :ref:`DP0-2-Data-Products-DPDD` or the `DP0.2 Catalog Schema Browser <https://sdm-schemas.lsst.io/dp02.html>`_.